aidan-clyens/heart-box-firmware/.github/instructions/Project Summary.instructions.md

 ---

 When generating code, answering questions, or reviewing changes, always consider the embedded systems context, resource constraints, and AWS IoT integration patterns specific to this project.
+Keep answers shorter.